 The African Economic Outlook 2016: Sustainable Cities and Structural Transformation

 The African Economic Outlook 2016 is a result of collaboration between the African Development Bank, the OECD Development Centre and the United Nations Development Programme.

-The African Economic Outlook is an annual report analyzing economic, social and political conditions across the African continent.
+The African Economic Outlook is an annual report analysing economic, social and political conditions across the African continent.
 The 15th edition focuses on Sustainable Cities and Structural Transformation and was released in May 2016.
 Prof. Ronald Wall, former head of UCR, was among the international experts who contributed to Part II of the document, “Sustainable Cities and Structural Transformation”.
 Annex 7.A1 of the report was prepared by Prof. Ronald Wall with research assistance by Dorcas Nthoki, Marina Salimgareeva and Taslim Alade.

 The analysis conducted by UCR refers to the topic of global financial integration of African cities represented by the flows of Foreign Direct Investment (FDI) to the region.
-The research examined factors that attract FDI across different economic sectors and regions in Africa and in the world.
+The research examined factors that attract FDI across different economic sectors and regions in Africa and the world.
 An understanding of the conditions that attract and maintain FDI flows is crucial in a situation of insufficient domestic capital for development of African urban economies and sheds light on region-specific conditions that hinder the integration of Africa into global value chains.
-This analysis forms part of UN-Habitat’s State of African Cities Report 2017, which examines the possibilities of catalyzing urban development in Africa facilitated by FDI.
+This analysis forms part of UN-Habitat’s State of African Cities Report 2017, which examines the possibilities of catalysing urban development in Africa facilitated by FDI.